rpm-software-management/dnf/doc/command_ref.rst

 Distro-sync command
 -------------------

-``dnf distro-sync``
+``dnf distro-sync [<package-spec>...]``
-    As necessary upgrades, downgrades or keeps all installed packages to match the latest version available from any enabled repository.
+    As necessary upgrades, downgrades or keeps selected installed packages to match the latest version available from any enabled repository.
+If no package is given, all installed packages are considered.

 ------------------------------------
 Distribution-synchronization command